Astros vs. Diamondbacks Player Props Betting Odds

 Bregman Stats

-- Bregman takes a two-game streak with at least one hit into this contest.
-In his last five games he is batting .095 with three walks.
+- Bregman has picked up a hit in three straight games.
+In his last five games he is batting .182 with two walks.

 Bregman Recent Games